GuidoJeuken-6512/lambda_heat_pump_hacs/README.md

 - Initial values for sensors (e.g. dummy) can be set in const.py

 **Notes for Home Assistant 2025.3:**
-- This integration is fully compatible with Home Assistant 2025.3
+- This integration is fully compatible with Home Assistant 2025.3 ff
 - Uses the new DataUpdateCoordinator for optimal performance
 - Typing and async/await according to the latest standards
 - Improved error handling and logging
 - Modern configuration and options flows

 **Debugging:**
-- When saving configuration and options, the written values are output to the Home Assistant log (DEBUG)
+- in debug mode the written values are output to the Home Assistant log (DEBUG)

 **Known Issues:**
 - Translation to other languages (besides German and English)
+- the assignment of sensors to firmware stands is not correct

 ---